 Each year Scotch connect with Curtin Engineering to learn about the latest jobs in the field and participate in some collaborative fast-paced, hands on activities in coding, rocket building and supply chain delivery competitions.

-In 2016, Woodside, in collaboration with the Cisco Internet of Everything Innovation Centre at Curtin University hosted Year 10 Enrichment students and their parents for a night of innovation and pizza!
+Woodside, in collaboration with the Cisco Internet of Everything Innovation Centre at Curtin University hosted Year 10 Enrichment students and their parents for a night of innovation and pizza!
 Also on the menu was the role of big data and artificial intelligence in the modern era.
 Boys and parents collaborated on a design challenge to come up with a technological innovation that would increase student engagement.

-In May of 2016, students participating in the Year 9 Enrichment Programme travelled to UWA’s School of Computer Engineering to partake in a bioengineering design challenge.
+Students participating in the Year 9 Enrichment Programme travelled to UWA’s School of Computer Engineering to partake in a bioengineering design challenge.
 Under the mentorship of Professor David Sampson, PhD research student Wes Allen, introduced the boys to his current research involving the development of new technological tools for breast cancer surgery.

 Boys were taught the basics of optics and engineering assembly skills such as soldering.
 This is a great example of innovation and technology in Australia and we are very grateful to UWA for the opportunity.
 The challenge also gave our boys a little insight into post-school careers in this exciting multi-disciplinary field.
 Most importantly, this offered the boys the very human experience of designing a product that can be used to improve people’s lives in a global context.